Online Partnership Curator

 In 2018 Rick Gauthier replaced Paul Matheson as Head Director.
 Paul had served for 5 distinguished years and instigated many new programs.

 The growth of our club has been phenomenal.
-We have grown from a small community club within The Villages, when it was in its infancy, to currently being the 4th largest ACBL club in North America.
+We have grown from a small community club within The Villages, when it was in its infancy, to being the 2nd largest ACBL club in North America in 2017.
 Click on the Submenu buttons to the left to get a detailed summary of our growth as follows:

 History - ACBL Ranking is a graphical look as how we have grown since 1991 in table count and in our rank in size relative to the largest club in North America.